 The Affordable Care Act of 2010 (ACA), sometimes called Obamacare, made dental care for children one of the ten essential health benefits.
 It's credited with major improvements in childhood dental health.
 (See "If You Have Children Who Need Dental insurance or Dental Care.")
 But it didn't do much for adult dental care.

-Even though ACA marketplace plans don’t have to offer dental coverage for adults, some do.
-If you decide you want dental coverage and your plan doesn’t offer it, you can buy and enroll in a separate, stand-alone dental plan.
-This government blog site has some good information about how the ACA works, who is eligible and how much subsidy support you may get.
+Even though ACA marketplace plans don't have to offer dental coverage for adults, some do.
+If you decide you want dental coverage and your plan doesn't offer it, you can buy and enroll in a separate, stand-alone dental plan.
+There are many reputable sites out there that provide some good information about how the ACA works, who is eligible and how much subsidy support you may get.

 The bottom line: Check whether dental coverage for adults through ACA programs are cost effective for you.
 The government Marketplace website has programs that allow you to check the costs and benefits, along with premiums and co-pays of stand-alone dental plans.